jbrudvik/baller/README.md

 ## Update

-To update the current ball to use current versions of Baller scripts:
+Update the current ball to use current versions of Baller scripts:

     $ baller update

 ## Destroy

-To take an existing ball and remove all Baller-introduced files:
+Remove all Baller-introduced files and structure from current ball:

     $ baller destroy